-Summer movies 2017: Box office winners and losers
+Summer movies 2017: Box-office winners and losers

 WINNER: Lionsgate

-The studio behind The Hunger Games took an anti-tentpole approach to summer, stocking its lineup with smaller-budgeted films — and It paid off.
+The studio behind The Hunger Games took an anti-tentpole approach to summer, stocking its lineup with smaller-budgeted films — and it paid off.
 The limited-release romantic comedy The Big Sick ($39 mil), the Tupac Shakur biopic All Eyez on Me ($45 mil), and the Ryan Reynolds–Samuel L. Jackson action-comedy The Hitman’s Bodyguard ($44 mil) all had strong summers.
-Lionsgate’s one stumble was the under-performing memoir adaptation The Glass Castle ($13 mil).
+Lionsgate’s one stumble was the underperforming memoir adaptation The Glass Castle ($13 mil).

 LOSER: Transformers: The Last Knight

 The fifth Transformers movie showed that the power may be draining out of Michael Bay’s giant robots, beloved by audiences and mocked by critics for a decade.
 The Last Knight brought in the lowest box office of the five films, making $130 mil domestically on a $217 mil budget.
-A substantial foreign box office ($473 mil) made the movie profitable, but it’s still a steep decline from the previous installment, Age of Extinction (which made over $1 billion worldwide in 2014).
+A substantial foreign tally ($473 mil) made the movie profitable, but it’s still a steep decline from the previous installment, Age of Extinction (which made over $1 billion worldwide in 2014).

 WINNER: 47 Meters Down

 Like last summer’s The Shallows, this shark-based thriller chomped enough money to swim ahead of its low production costs.
-With a $44 million gross, 47 Meters Down proved that the Jaws formula still works more than 40 years later: summer audiences flock to a beach vacation gone terrifyingly wrong.
+With a $44 million gross, 47 Meters Down proved that the Jaws formula still works more than 40 years later: Summer audiences flock to a beach vacation gone terrifyingly wrong.

-LOSER: Netflix’s Blockbuster Ambitions
+LOSER: Netflix’s blockbuster ambitions

 The emergence of Netflix as a movie studio has generated significant controversy in Hollywood this year, with detractors like James Cameron and Christopher Nolan expressing concern that streaming media will kill the moviegoing experience.
 But it didn’t happen this summer.
-Though Netflix released some excellent films, including Bong Joon-ho’s critically acclaimed Okja, none generated the kind of pop-culture buzz Netflix has achieved with original TV series like Stranger Things.
+Though Netflix released some excellent films, including Bong Joon-ho’s critically acclaimed Okja, none generated the kind of pop-culture buzz that Netflix has achieved with original TV series like Stranger Things.
 But don’t count them out; upcoming Netflix films include the Will Smith fantasy-noir Bright and Martin Scorsese’s star-packed gangster film The Irishman.

 WINNER: Atomic Blonde

-This low-budget, super-violent spy thriller faced stiff competition at the box office, but managed to register a stronger opening weekend — and with $49 million, bigger total box office receipts — than director David Leitch’s previous bloodbath John Wick.
+This low-budget, super-violent spy thriller faced stiff competition at the box office but managed to register a stronger opening weekend — and with $49 million, bigger total box-office receipts — than director David Leitch’s previous bloodbath John Wick.
 Will this one get a sequel too?
 Charlize Theron might want to keep those shades handy.

 WINNER: Matt Reeves

 War for the Planet of the Apes made a respectable $143 mil domestically and $216 mil internationally.
-Though it was actually the least profitable installment of the reboot trilogy, it was also the best-reviewed, positioning director Matt Reeves for a bright post-Apes future — beginning with plum DC assignment, The Batman.
+Though it was actually the least profitable installment of the reboot trilogy, it was also the best-reviewed, positioning director Matt Reeves for a bright post-Apes future — beginning with a plum DC assignment, The Batman.

-LOSER: Popcorn Sales
+LOSER: Popcorn sales

 Movie theater owners no doubt bore the brunt of this sluggish movie season.
-According to The Hollywood Reporter, summer box-office revenue in North America is down 16% over last year, and will fail to clear $4 billion for the first time since 2006.
+According to the Hollywood Reporter, summer box-office revenue in North America is down 16 percent over last year and will fail to clear $4 billion for the first time since 2006.
 Movie buffs might want to start buying extra boxes of Junior Mints to support their local cinema.

 Hollywood’s big summer movies were all filmed elsewhere: